 The Pythian Games: Where Art and Athletics Collided

-Every four years, the entire world gathers around the TV to follow the Olympic Games, a festival of sporting excellence held in honour of Zeus, the head of Olympus.
-But in ancient times, the Olympic Games were just one part of a larger, even more diverse cycle of Panhellenic Games.
-Dedicated to a different god, one of these events took place at Delphi, where athletic ability was celebrated alongside artistic genius: the Pythian Games.
+Every four years, the world gathers around the TV to follow the Olympic Games, a festival of sporting excellence held in honour of Zeus, the head of Olympus.
+However, in ancient times, the Olympic Games were just one part of a larger cycle of Panhellenic Games.
+Dedicated to different gods, one of these events took place at Delphi.
+Here, athletic ability was celebrated alongside artistic genius: the Pythian Games.

 The Pythian Games and the Olympic Games were part of a four-year cycle, each significant in its own way.
 While the Olympics are the only one to have made it to the modern day, the full cycle included: